 -The price I am willing to pay for a converted warehouse unit is likely to buy me a ground floor, basement, or otherwise weird-ass unit that doesn’t look a thing like the show unit

--Converted warehouse units always have at least one bedroom that’s an utter cavernous endorphin-killer
+-Converted warehouse units always have at least one windowless (cell-like, endorphin-killing) bedroom

 -That is, when a two-bedroom is even close to affordable